tensorlayer/TensorLayer/README.md

 ## Design Philosophy

-As deep learning practitioners, we have been looking for a TensorFlow wrapper library that can serve for various development phases.
-This library is easy for beginners by offering rich neural network implementations, examples and tutorials.
-Later, its APIs do not prohibit users from manipulating the low-level powerful features of TensorFlow, which is necessary in tackling real-world problems.
-In the end, the extra wrappers shall not compromise TensorFlow performance, and thus suit for production deployment.
-TensorLayer is a novel library that aims to satisfy these requirements that can occur in various phases.
+As TensorFlow users, we have been looking for a library that can serve for various development phases.
+This library is easy for beginners by providing rich neural network implementations, examples and tutorials.
+Later, its APIs shall naturally allow users to leverage the powerful features of TensorFlow, exhibiting best performance in addressing real-world problems.
+In the end, the extra abstraction shall not compromise TensorFlow performance, and thus suit for production deployment.
+TensorLayer is a novel library that aims to satisfy these requirements.
 It has three key features:

 - *Simplicity* : TensorLayer lifts the low-level dataflow abstraction of TensorFlow to **high-level** layers.
-It also provides users with massive examples and tutorials to help bootstrap.
+It also provides users with massive examples and tutorials to minimize learning barrier.
-- *Flexibility* : TensorLayer APIs are transparent: it does not mask TensorFlow from users but leaving massive hooks that allow **low-level tuning**.
+- *Flexibility* : TensorLayer APIs are transparent: it does not mask TensorFlow from users; but leaving massive hooks that support diverse **low-level tuning**.
 - *Zero-cost Abstraction* : TensorLayer is able to achieve the **full performance** of TensorFlow.

 ## Negligible Overhead